pooja2512/jekyll-now/_posts/2018-08-17-A-B_testing.md

 ---
 layout: post
-title: How I performed A/B test for a E-Commerce Website
+title: How I performed A/B test for an E-Commerce Website
 ---

 I have got the opportunity to work on a project to help company decide whether to launch a new page on their website or keep the old page.